Skip to content

 School bullying, being ridiculed.

-This list is by no means complete, but gives a spectrum of situations that put a child into a significant state of high stress that matches near death experiences.
+This list is by no means complete, but gives a broad spectrum of situations that put a child into a significant state of high stress that matches near death experiences.

 How early stress impacts our capacity to heal